mimblewimble/grin-rfcs/text/0000-early-payment-proofs.md

   - `sender_address`
   - `timestamp`
   - `memo`

 The receiver will sign this data either in the first round of RSR flow, or the second round of SRS flow.
 In the latter case, the sender can use the slate fields `amount` and `memo` to set suggested values for the receiver to use.
-The `timestamp` should correspong to the time of signature generation.
+The `timestamp` should correspond to the time of signature generation.

 For consistency with the old proof type, the amount is again limited to 7 bytes.
 The witness is a triple (s,i,C) where i is the MMR index of an on-chain kernel K with commitment C,